Ben Hebard Fuller: Biography

 From November 1920 to July 1922, he served on the staff of the Naval War College, Newport, and from July 1922 to January 1923, commanded the Marine Corps Schools, Quantico, Virginia.
 In January 1924, he assumed command of the 1st Brigade of Marines in the Republic of Haiti, with headquarters at Port-au-Prince, and served in this capacity until December 8, 1925.

 Following his return to the United States from Haiti, Brigadier General Fuller was assigned to Headquarters Marine Corps as President of the Marine Examining and Retiring Board, serving in that capacity until July 1928, when he was appointed Assistant to the Commandant of the Marine Corps.
+In September 1928 he was designated as the first Officer in Charge, United States Marine Corps Reserve, when a separate reserve section was created to administer that organization in the Office of the Commandant.
+During November and December of that year he was on the Reserve Board that was formed to set policy.
+Fuller was the head of the Reserve until May 1929.

 Following the death of the Commandant, Major General Wendell C. Neville on July 9, 1930, Brigadier General Fuller was promoted to major general and appointed Commandant of the Marine Corps.
 He served in that capacity until March 1, 1934, when he was retired from active service, having attained the statutory retirement age of sixty-four years.

 Major General Fuller's tenure was a period of general retrenchment and withdrawal of Marines from foreign countries.
 Beginning in 1933, these Marines composed the newly designated Fleet Marine Force, the principal operating force of the Marine Corps.

 Major General Fuller died on June 8, 1937, aged 67, at the U.S. Naval Hospital, Washington, D.C., and was buried on June 11, 1937, in the U.S. Naval Academy Cemetery at Annapolis, Maryland, beside the grave of his son, Captain Edward C. Fuller of the 6th Marine Regiment, who was killed in action in the Battle of Belleau Wood during World War I.